 The deadline to file your income taxes is right around the corner!
 If you're looking for a way to reduce your taxable income, there are a few retirement plans the IRS allows you to open and contribute to up to the day you file and have that … Read More

 You’d think that you’d remember to take your required minimum distribution (RMD).
 But, too often many people do, especially if you’re working past retirement age and don’t need those funds to live on.
-However, if you catch it before you file your taxes—you might get a pass … Read More
+If you forgot to take an RMD, if you catch it before you file … Read More

-This is an excellent question because it does happen.
+This is an excellent question.
+What happens if you contributed more to your IRA than allowed?
 Often, these mistakes are caught around the time your trusty CPA is preparing your taxes.
-Hopefully, they catch the error in time to make adjustments that may ease the 6 percent penalty that’s levied if you contributed more … Read More
+Hopefully, they catch the error in time to make adjustments that may ease the 6 percent … Read More